genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |addAttribute|

-Using Metainfo Editor app, you can also retrieve the metadata from a local CSV or Excel file and add it to the Genestack assays.
+Using the Metainfo Editor app, you can also retrieve the metadata from a local CSV or Excel file and add it to the Genestack assays.
 Click **import metainfo from spreadsheet** button and select a file containing metainfo for you data.